 Understanding how a trailing stop order works and how to use it properly can help cap potential losses when day trading investments.

-To understand trailing stop loss, it first helps to understand how limit orders and stop orders work.
+To understand trailing stop-loss, it helps to have a basic understanding of how limit orders and stop orders work.

 A limit order is an order to buy or sell a security once it reaches a specific price.
 If the order is to buy, it only gets triggered at or below the limit price.
 If the order is to sell, the order can only get executed at or above the limit price.
 Limit orders are typically filled on a first-come, first-served basis in the market.

-A stop order, also referred to as a stop-loss order, is also an order to buy or sell a particular investment.
+A stop order, also referred to as a stop-loss order (yet another of the stock order types), is also an order to buy or sell a particular investment.
 The difference is that the transaction occurs once a security’s market price reaches a certain point.
-So for example, if you buy shares of stock for $50 each you might create a stop order to sell those shares if the price dips to $40.
+For example, if you buy shares of stock for $50 each, you might create a stop order to sell those shares if the price dips to $40.
 Once a stop or limit order is executed, it becomes a market order.

 Stop orders help you either lock in a set purchase price for an investment or cap the amount of losses you incur when you sell if the security’s price drops.
 While you can use them to manage investment risk, stop orders are fixed at a certain share price.